npm/static-pages/marketing-bd-sales.md

 If you are interested, please email us at [hiring@npmjs.com](mailto:hiring@npmjs.com)

-## Senior Manager of Marketing Operations
+## Senior Marketing Operations Manager

 The npm service supports a massive community of over 2 million developers who use our platform to share and reuse Javascript code.
 Our users depend on npm to help them build solutions for thousands of the largest companies in the world.
 Best of all, npm is growing exponentially.